LocationWest Coast DC, South Africa

 Structural EngineersDe Villiers & Hulme

-From the architect.
+Text description provided by the architects.
 The site for this house is on a farm deep in the Cederberg mountains in South Africa, a landscape dense with biodiversity of the Cape Floristic Region.
 The setting for the house was determined by three factors, firstly a ‘bald’ spot in the vegetation was selected (in consultation with botanists) to minimise the impact of the house on the flora.

 Secondly, since the clients prefer to live outdoors as far as possible, “rooms” were found in the natural landscape which could accommodate outdoor cooking and eating, living and sleeping.
 The built part of the house facilitates living in the unbuilt part of the house.